 Anti-spam inbound policy

-• Set the bulk email threshold to 6 as a minimum, a higher bulk email threshold means more bulk email will be delivered.
+• A higher bulk email threshold means more bulk email will be delivered.

-• Set intra-organizational messages to the default setting.
+• Set Intra-Organizational messages to the default setting.
 This setting control spam filtering, and the corresponding actions will be applied to internal messages (messages sent between users within the organization).

 • The default value is the same as selecting High confidence phishing messages.